-Thrombotic microangiopathies are a rare group of hematological disorders with a reported cumulative incidence rate of ten cases per million population per year.11 aTTP is an ischemic variant of thrombotic microangiopathies that accounts for nearly 14% of thrombotic microangiopathies in adults.12 According to previous epidemiological figures, the global incidence of aTTP is roughly three cases per million population per year and the global prevalence is 10 cases per million population per year.1.
-In the United States, the initial incidences of TTP plus hemolytic uremic syndrome (HUS) were reported to be 3.7 and 3.8 cases per million population annually, according to data from death certificates 13 and health insurance claims,14 respectively.
+Thrombotic microangiopathies (TMAs) are rare group of hematological disorders with a reported cumulative incidence rate of 10 cases per million population per year.11 aTTP is an ischemic variant of TMAs that accounts for nearly 14% of TMAs in adults.12 According to previous epidemiological figures, the global incidence of aTTP is roughly three cases per million population per year and the global prevalence is 10 cases per million population per year.1 In the US, the initial incidences of TTP plus hemolytic uremic syndrome were reported to be 3.7 and 3.8 cases per million population annually, according to data from death certificates13 and health insurance claims,14 respectively.
 In another report from Canada, the age-standardized incidence rate of TTP was reported to be 3.8 cases per million population per year.14

 In Europe, similar numbers were reported regarding the incidence and prevalence of aTTP.
-A recently published national registry from France, demonstrated that the annual prevalence of TTP was 13 cases per million population.11 According to Miller et al.14 report, the incidence of TTP was 1.2 cases per million population per year in the UK.
-The incidence of aTTP episodes was shown to be 2.1 cases per million population per year in a systematic review that covered eight centers from Germany.7 Concerning epidemiological characteristics of affected patients, aTTP mainly affects women in their third to fifth decades; while pediatric aTTP accounts for nearly 10% of the total cases.1
+A recently published national registry from France demonstrated that the annual prevalence of TTP was 13 cases per million population.11 According to Miller et al,14 report the incidence of TTP in the UK was 1.2 cases per million population per year.
+The incidence of aTTP episodes was 2.1 cases per million population per year as per a systematic review that covered eight centers from Germany.7 Concerning epidemiological characteristics of affected patients, aTTP mainly affects women in their third to fifth decades; while pediatric aTTP accounts for nearly 10% of the total cases.1

-In the Gulf region, limited data are available regarding the epidemiology of aTTP.
-We could not identify any published reports that address the incidence and prevalence of TTP in GCC countries; however, the currently published data describe the epidemiological and clinical features of TTP patients from the Gulf region.
-In a 2016 study from Saudi Arabia, a total of 24 patients with TTP treated at King Fahad Medical City through the period from October 2006 to April 2015 were described.
-The majority of the patients were females with a mean age of 33.5 \pm 13.9 years old.
-Nearly 90% of the patients had neurological involvements; while the classic pentad features of TTP were present in two cases only.15 In a more recent retrospective study from Oman, a total of 38 TTP patients with a mean age of onset of 36 years old were described.

-Of them, 66% of the patients were females, and nearly 59% had neurological manifestations.16 In 2011, Al-Awadhi et al.,17 described 41 patients with different thrombocytopenic disorders from Kuwait; of them, four patients had TTP.
+We could not identify any published report that addressed the incidence and prevalence of TTP in the GCC countries.
+However, a few studies describe the epidemiological and clinical features of TTP patients from the Gulf region.
+A 2016 study from Saudi Arabia described 24 TTP patients who were treated at King Fahad Medical City from October 2006 to April 2015.
+Their mean age was 33.5±13.9 years, and most were female.
+Nearly 90% of the cases had neurological involvements, though the classic pentad features of TTP were present in only two.15 A more recent retrospective study from Oman described 38 TTP patients with a mean age of onset of 36 years.
+Two-thirds (66%) were female and nearly 59% had neurological manifestations.16 In 2011, Al-Awadhi et al,17 identified four TTP cases among 41 patients with different thrombocytopenic disorders from Kuwait.